archfz/cypress-duration-metrics/README.md

     ```bash
     npm i --save-dev cypress-duration-metrics
     ```
-2. If using typescript and es6 imports ensure `esModuleInterop` is enabled.
+2. If using typescript and esm imports ensure `esModuleInterop` is enabled.
 3. Register the output plugin in `cypress.config.{js|ts}`
     ```js
-    import { registerDurationMetricsPlugin } from 'src/plugin';
+    import registerDurationMetricsPlugin from 'src/plugin';

     export default defineConfig({
       e2e: {